1. Four foreign Kebab shop workers KILL a Polish man who threw a firecracker towards their shop. Polish people respond:

 (Can't say for 100% sure, but there does appear to be some yelling now and again that sounds a tad like, "Allah hu ackbar".)

-This is the first picture of the prime suspect police are hunting after a gunman 'screamed Allahu Akbar' before opening fire in a Turkish nightclub - slaughtering 39 people.
+The prime suspect police are hunting after a gunman 'screamed Allahu Akbar' before opening fire in a Turkish nightclub - slaughtering 39 people.
 The suspect is a member of the East Turkestan branch of ISIS, according to Turkish media reports.
 Turkish intelligence forces are said to be closing in on the unnamed suspect who allegedly 'screamed Allahu Akbar' as he shot at revellers celebrating the New Year inside Reina nightclub.

 (offering a data point to add to the other billion data points, that all speech and thought laws were made to be selectively enforced in favour of leftists and Muslims.)